Skip to content

 Minimalism in a Global Economy

-The global economy has shaped minimalist oil painting in several ways.
+The global economy has shaped minimalist oil painting.
 Artists now have access to materials from around the world.
 International art fairs expose them to diverse influences.
 This has led to new interpretations of minimalism.
-Some artists incorporate cultural elements into their work.
+Some artists mix cultural elements into their work.
 Others address global issues through simple forms.
 The result is a richer, more varied minimalist landscape.

 • Fusion of Eastern and Western minimalist traditions